-- Cloudflare does not sell personal data. - Cloudflare does not track our customers' end users across Internet properties. - Cloudflare does not profile our customers' end users to sell advertisements. - Cloudflare only retains personal data as necessary to provide Cloudflare offerings to our customers. - Cloudflare has never provided to any third party or government our customers' encryption keys or a feed of customer content transiting our network, and we have a longstanding commitment that we would exhaust all legal remedies before complying with such a request. - Cloudflare has publicly committed that we will pursue legal remedies to contest any U.S. government request for data that we identify as being subject to GDPR.
+- Cloudflare does not sell personal data. - Cloudflare does not track our customers' end users across Internet properties. - Cloudflare does not profile our customers' end users to sell advertisements. - Cloudflare only retains personal data as necessary to provide Cloudflare offerings to our customers. - Cloudflare has never provided to any third party or government our customers' encryption keys or a feed of customer content transiting our network, and we have a longstanding commitment that we would exhaust all legal remedies before complying with such a request.

-• Cloudflare's policy is to notify our customers of any legal process requesting their information before disclosure of that information, unless legally prohibited.
+- Cloudflare has publicly committed that we will pursue legal remedies to contest any U.S. government request for data that we identify as being subject to data protection laws that may create a conflict of interest. - Cloudflare's policy is to notify our customers of any legal process requesting their information before disclosure of that information, unless legally prohibited.

-Cloudflare's global and European security certifications
+Cloudflare's global security certifications